 I'm excited to say there's a new pattern coming soon and I'm looking for pattern testers!
-The new Blue Dot pant pattern is designed for beginning/intermediate sewists sizes 6-18 (see size chart below).
-The call for pattern testers will stay open until all spots are filled and the test will begin in early September.
+The new Blue Dot top and dress pattern is designed for beginning/intermediate sewists sizes 6-18 (see size chart below).
+I realize it's a very busy season for some so the test won't begin until the middle of January.
+The call for pattern testers will stay open until all spots are filled.

 If this sounds interesting to you, here's what you'll need:

 Here's what you'll do:

 Here's the other stuff you may be wondering:

 If this sounds good to you, email me here with the following info and I will contact you about being a tester and more details about the pattern:

 Don't be shy!
 I am looking for all sizes and levels of sewing experience.
 And don't hesitate to email me with questions.

 I’m sharing with you my latest make, a houndstooth Dover Jacket.
 This is the first of two Dovers I have planned this fall and couldn’t be happier.
 I’ve always loved houndstooth (the fabric so named because it looks like a dog’s tooth...I don’t see the connection but that’s what Google says) and think it’s a great contribution to my closet since really, it’s almost considered a neutral.

 The Dover Jacket sews up quickly and friends if you’ve never made a jacket before, this is the pattern for you.
 The raglan sleeves are easy to sew and comfortable and it’s unlined.
 Since it’s so simple it lends itself to embellishments or trims.
 Check out the Dover inspiration board for some great ideas on making this your own.
 Also Carolyn of Diary of a Sewing Fanatic has made some beautiful Dovers with gorgeous details.